 God of order

-God did not just make the world, but made it orderly.
-It was the character of God we also find in Paul’s teaching to God’s people in Corinth.
-In Corinthians 14:33 says, “For God is not a God of disorder but of peace.”
-Scene by scene, story by story God puts them well organized to match the whole episode in the creation.
-This God of order has also given us His order, the authoritative instruction for us to follow His way.
-Are we coming together to follow Him so that our lives would also be made orderly?
+As I was reading about God’s command to separate the waters under and above the expanse, this interesting imagination came into my mind, “So everything was water before?
+Weih, that must be chaotic and suffocating!”
+I thought.
+But look at what He did!
+God made the expanse so that the waters could be in order.
+Isn’t that genius?!!
+God did not just make the world, but made it to be in order, orderly.
+It was the character of God we also find in Paul’s teaching to His people in Corinth.
+Corinthians 14:33 says, “For God is not a God of disorder but of peace.”
+Scene by scene in the story of creation, God puts everything well organized to match the whole episode of the creation.
+This God of order has also given us His order, the authoritative instruction for us to follow His plan.

-neither are your ways My ways, declares the LORD.
+For My thoughts are not your thoughts, neither are your ways My ways, declares the LORD.

-For as the heavens are higher than the earth,
+For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.

 God is the playwright